-- As shown in Figure 2.1.1 on the next page, the overall full-time freshmen retention rates for each of the six sectors of higher education in Nebraska fluctuated only modestly with no general increase or decrease in retention rates across all of the sectors between fall 2004 and fall 2007. - The only significant decline in retention rates was within the for-profit sector of non-degreegranting institutions, consisting primarily of career schools that focus on hair and skin care training.
-As evidenced in Figure 2.1.1, the retention rate for this sector decreased from 85.9% in fall 2004 to 81.4% in fall 2007. - Over the same period, the overall freshmen retention rates for the Nebraska State College System and Nebraska's independent (not-for-profit) colleges and universities also decreased, but only slightly, suggesting that the retention rates for these two sectors are relatively stable.
-In the case of the state colleges, the sector retention rate decreased from 69.7% to 67.9% between fall 2004 and fall 2007.
-For the independent institutions, the sector retention rate decreased from 76.8% to 75.6%. - The largest increase in retention rates was evidenced for the degree-granting, for-profit schools, including ITT Technical Institute, Myotherapy Institute and Vatterott College.
-However, the increase in the sector rate from 56.3% in fall 2004 to 58.4% in fall 2007 was due, almost entirely, to Kaplan University's Omaha campus and the Myotherapy institute.
-Many of the other institutions in this sector had to be excluded from the analysis because they did not report a retention rate, did not enroll freshmen, were not open in 2004, or closed before 2007.
+- As shown in Figure 2.1.1 on the next page, there was an increase or decrease in the overall full-time freshmen retention rate for each of the six sectors of higher education in Nebraska between fall 2004 and fall 2008, with no general trend across all of the sectors. - The most significant decline in retention rates was within the for-profit sector of non-degreegranting institutions, consisting primarily of career schools that focus on hair and skin care training.
+As evidenced in Figure 2.1.1, the retention rate for this sector decreased 11.4% from 85.9% in fall 2004 to 74.5% in fall 2008. - Over the same period, the overall freshmen retention rates for the Nebraska State College System and Nebraska's independent (not-for-profit) colleges and universities also decreased.
+In the case of the state colleges, the sector retention rate decreased 5.2% from 69.7% to 64.5% between fall 2004 and fall 2008.
+For the independent institutions, the sector retention rate decreased 2.1% from 76.7% to 74.6%. - The largest increase in retention rates was evidenced for the degree-granting, for-profit schools.
+The sector rate increased from 56.3% in fall 2004 to 73.9% in fall 2008.
+This 17.6% improvement was due, almost entirely, to increased retention rates at Kaplan University's Omaha campus and the ITT Technical Institute in Omaha.
+Five of the other eight institutions in this sector had to be excluded from the analysis because they did not report a retention rate in 2004, did not enroll freshmen, were not open in 2004, or closed before 2008.
 Consequently, further monitoring of the sector rate is necessary to come to any conclusion about the sector as a whole in terms of retention of full-time freshmen.